Mr. Toshiyuki Nishida!! Congratulations on winning Fukushima Prefectural Honor Award!! Long interview for his triumph return

 [Episodes from His Childhood]

 [Experience of his father’s death and his mother’s remarriage in his childhood.
 He was raised by his mother’s sister and her husband after being adopted by them at the age of 5.
-He often visited movie theaters with his adoptive father who loved watching movies.]
+He often visited movie theaters with his adoptive father, who loved watching movies.]

-(Mr. Nishida) I really loved “Arakan (Arashi Kanjuro) and period dramas, so I used to watch movies of those genres.
-My father took me to watch movies for adults, so I think I got mature quickly hahaha.
+“I really loved Arakan (Arashi Kanjuro) and other period dramas, so I used to watch films of those genres.
+My father even took me to movies for adults, so I guess I matured quickly — haha!

 西田敏行さん インタビュー